 - It’s artificial, contrived, and not like real work at all.
 Yes, a fun activity encourages people to participate more fully, but most real work doesn’t even come close to being anything like a fun game.
 Trying to draw parallels between building something with Legos and working with real deadlines and real consequences is a real stretch for most participants.

 - It’s forced on participants.
 After hosting team building events and team training workshops for over 15 years, what I have observed is 20% of the participants are really into whatever you’re doing, 60% are just going through the motions, and the last 20% are pretty much hostages who would chew off their arm to get out of there if they could.
+Putting together a networking event or corporate day out is likely to be more beneficial as the staff can mingle between themselves and figure things out on their own.
+Watching some sort of sport usually bonds staff.
+There’s nothing wrong with a little healthy rivalry and using firms like DTBSports to put together a works day out may bring your team together, not to mention it’ll boost morale.

 - It tries to fix something, or someone, in one day.
 I can’t even count the number of times I talked to a leader of a team who wanted to do some sort of team building to address a long-standing, systemic problem with their team OR as a last-ditch effort to “fix” a bad apple or two on the team.
 I could write a book about why this is a bad idea.
 Chapter one would be titled, You Can’t Fix Long-Standing Problems by Playing Games.
 Chapter two would be: Don’t Team Build Your Bad Apples, Fire Them.